shubhamkumar648/browser-extension-/README.md

 ---

-- brwser-extension  is a firefox add-on that replaces your new tab with a beautiful wallpaper packed with utilities like Focus of the Day,  Weather update and a Quote
+- browser-extension  is a firefox add-on that replaces your new tab with a beautiful wallpaper packed with utilities like Focus of the Day,  Weather update and a Quote

 ## Live URL
 [browser-extension](https://browser-extension.vercel.app/)